 Passion or skill × Usefulness = Opportunity

 Scott Adams, creator of Dilbert, is the textbook example.
 He wasn't the best illustrator in the world.
 He wasn't the best writer.
 He wasn't the funniest person.
 He had basic business experience.
-But Dilbert is the intersection of all four of those skills, each at a good enough level, applied to a specific audience (office workers).
+But Dilbert is the intersection of all four, each at a good enough level, applied to a specific audience (office workers).
 Plenty of people were better than Adams at any one of those skills.
 Almost nobody had the exact combination he did.

-Adams calls this the "talent stack," and it's one of the most useful frames I've found.
+Adams calls this the "talent stack."
 You don't need to be the best at any one thing.
 You need a rare combination of skills that are each at least decent.

 The Hidden Skill Set

-There's a version of the two-circle model most people get wrong on their first try.
-They list their job title's skills on the left circle ("I'm a teacher — I can teach").
+There's a version of the two-circle model most people get wrong on the first try.
+They list their job title's skills on the left circle ("I'm a teacher, I can teach").
 They miss that every job contains a second skill set, the one underneath the job description.

 A teacher doesn't only teach.
 She also: